Why Is Driving While Intoxicated illegal?

 Also, if this was your second or third conviction, in the state of Missouri you will be court ordered to have an IID installed in your vehicle for at least six months.
 This requires you to blow into a device before your vehicle can even be turned on.
 You are also required to pay for the device and installation and any other monthly fees that may be required for ongoing monitoring.

 Bottom line, being convicted of a DWI in Missouri is a time consuming and expensive process that can affect the rest of your life.
 If you’ve been convicted of a DWI or DUI, you need to speak to a private attorney who specializes in DWI cases.
-A knowledgeable and local lawyer is in your will be your best defense.
+A knowledgeable and local lawyer is in your best defense.
 They can assist you in understanding Missouri DWI laws, help you to mitigate a plea bargain, and any other advice or assistance you may need through the entire process both during and after your trial.

 Call us today to set up your free consultation.